 Transparency

 People don’t like hearing about risk, but they do like hearing that you are prepared for all the possible scenarios.
-Running a risk assessment at the beginning of your project allows you to be transparent with your stakeholders and show them what might happen throughout a project.
+Running a risk assessment at the beginning of your project allows you to be transparent with your stakeholders and show them what may happen throughout a project.

-Showing people what could go wrong may be seen as a bad thing, but by showing them that you have a plan in place to mitigate risk (as risk is almost always inevitable), you’re increasing confidence.
-It is better to show your stakeholders that you are proactively managing risk, rather than reacting after the fact.
+Showing people what could go wrong may be seen as negative, but by sharing a plan to mitigate risk (as risk is almost always inevitable), you’re increasing confidence.

 Improved collaboration

-Conducting a risk assessment will help you better collaborate to manage those moments where you encounter an identified risk, so everyone can get back to work faster.
+Conducting a risk assessment will help you better collaborate to manage those moments where you encounter an identified risk, so that everyone can get back to work faster.

 How to do a risk assessment in 5 steps using this free template